samlinux/hlf-c1/morgen.net/ca-tls.morgen.net/index.md

     ports:
       - 7052:7052
 ```
-The set up process of a fabric-ca is basicly divided into two three steps.
+The set up process of a fabric-ca is basically divided into three steps.
 1. We have to initialise the CA with the init command.
-2. We have to modify the fabric-ca-client-config.yaml file to our according our needs.
+2. We have to modify the fabric-ca-client-config.yaml file to fit our needs.
 3. Lastly we can start the CA with the start command.

 ## (1.3) Initialise the CA